Documentation

 - Confluence administrator access (to add AWS accounts)

-- An AWS account with at least one CloudWatch alarm
+- An AWS account with at least one CloudWatch alarm or dashboard

 - Permission to create an IAM role in that AWS account (or supply access keys)